How to Grow Roses

 Shrub Naturally disease resistant these grow in any climate and soil with minimum maintenance and are very compact.
 They have a long blooming season and many flowers.

 Banksia Roses These are your evergreen climbing roses that flower from early spring and intervals right through to late autumn.

 When you purchase your rose, it may be bare-rooted or potted.
 Bare rooted plants are generally cheaper and will need to be planted as soon as possible.
 With potted varieties be careful not to disturb the root system when you plant them.

 Regional Tips In general – the colder the climate the better the roses.

 Feeding and watering

-Feed Roses with Daltons Premium Rose and Flower Fertiliser from mid-late October through to early December – the fertiliser is designed especially for roses and helps provide good bloom strength, colour and vigour.
+Feed Roses with Garden Time Rose & Flower Fertiliser from mid-late October through to early December – the fertiliser is designed especially for roses and helps provide good bloom strength, colour and vigour.